Rivian shares tumble as legacy automakers rev up EV targets | Business

 Rivian shares tumble as legacy automakers rev up EV targets

-Shares of Rivian Automotive Inc briefly fell below their IPO price for the first time on Thursday in a broader selloff among electric vehicle (EV) makers as the race for market share intensifies with legacy companies ramping up EV production.
+General Motors's electric commercial vehicle business, BrightDrop, has signed deals with Walmart Inc and FedEx Corp, while Ford is expected to deliver its E-Transit cargo van to customers this year.
+Deutsche Bank analyst Emmanuel Rosner said the fall in Rivian shares indicates that investors perhaps assumed Amazon would primarily rely on Rivian vans for its EV fleet and perceived the latest announcement as reducing its opportunity.

-Shares of Rivian Automotive Inc briefly fell below their IPO price for the first time on Thursday in a broader selloff among electric vehicle (EV) makers as the race for market share intensifies with legacy companies ramping up EV production.
-Rivian shares, which were up during premarket trading, fell as much as 16.5% to $75.13, slipping below the debut price of $78.
-They pared losses and were trading down 6.7% at $83.98.
+Shares of Rivian Automotive Inc briefly fell below their IPO price on Thursday in a broader selloff among electric vehicle (EV) makers as the race for market share intensifies with legacy companies ramping up EV production.
+Rivian shares fell as much as 16.5% to $75.13, slipping below the debut price of $78 for the first time.
+They pared losses and were trading down 5% at $85.66 in mid-day trading.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)